Toddler foods and nutrition

 - Snack smart.
 Serve three small meals and two to three snacks a day.
 Because Toddlers typically get 25% of their calories from snacks, make sure to offer nutritious choices for every snack.
 Avoid high-calorie, low-nutrient foods, like chips, cookies and sugary drinks.

 - Drink responsibly.
 Beverages are important for hydration, but too many of them can make your Toddler too full to eat.
-Your Toddler’s foods and nutrition should include healthy beverage choices like: milk, 100% juice, water or juice-and-water blends without added sweeteners.
+Your Toddler’s foods and nutrition should include healthy beverage choices like: nutritious toddler drink, milk, 100% juice, water or juice-and-water blends without added sweeteners.

 Once your Toddler switches from breastmilk or formula to cow’s milk, prepare foods with one tablespoon of soy or canola oil or use salad dressing as a dip to provide her with essential fats.

 - Choose foods lower in sodium.
 Even if you think your child’s food tastes too bland, remember that she doesn’t need all the salt that tastes right to you.
-When developing healthy eating habits for your Toddler, remember that sodium can easily become a preferred taste once it’s introduced.
+There is no need to add table salt to her foods.

 Watch this helpful video and learn how to encourage healthy eating habits in your Toddler.